 Whenever a case ends up going to trial, there is a loss of control.
 Now everything is left up to the jury or judge to decide to determine the case’s fact, the question of damages, and the liability of the various parties.

-I tell my clients, most important of all, the day before going to court, to just be honest, be yourself, and be real, to allow the essence of all they have experienced rise up to the top.
+Most important of all, the day before going to court, to just be honest, be yourself, and be real, to allow the essence of all they have experienced rise up to the top.
 People feel the emotion and sincerity that people endure after being in an accident.

 When they don’t attempt to hide anything and allow their emotions to flow about how they have been affected by the accident if they can just be real and let their guard down, then everyone will feel a connection.

-I believe truth rises up to the top.
+Truth rises up to the top.
 In a majority of Nevada car accident cases where a client is forthcoming and honest in how they tell their story, their Nevada car accident lawyer will be able to successfully advocate in front of the jury or judge so that justice can be served, and fair damages can be awarded.